 How to manage discomfort associated with plugged nipple pores

 Plugged nipple pores, milk blisters and blebs are closely related issues with the same manifestation – a painful white (or clear or yellow) bump on the nipple that looks a lot like a pimple.1 Timely treatment will allow you to resolve the plug and minimize the duration of your discomfort.

 You can (and should!) continue to breastfeed with a plugged nipple pore.

 What are causes of plugged or blocked nipple pores?

-An obstruction within the milk duct close to the surface of the nipple (which can cause milk stasis, literally, milk standing still), or an obstruction on the surface of the nipple can cause blisters and plugged pores.
+An obstruction within the milk duct close to the surface of the nipple (which can cause milk stasis, literally, milk standing still), or a blockage on the surface of the nipple can cause blisters and plugged pores.
 Often a bit of skin grows over the pore, further preventing milk flow.
-Contributing factors include:

-- Friction on the nipple – A poor latch, which allows baby’s tongue to rub against the nipple, or an ill-fitting pump flange may cause a milk blister or bleb.
+Friction or trauma on the nipple.
+A poor latch, which allows baby’s tongue to rub against the nipple, or an ill-fitting pump flange may cause a milk blister or bleb.

 Need help with baby's latch?
-Check out some latching tips here: Learning an Effective Latch
+Check out some latching tips here: Top Breastfeeding Latching Tips

 How can I manage plugged nipple pores?